 The Mercedes-Benz CLK is beautiful, and its beauty lies in its symmetry and balance.
 The CLK looks forceful, but also elegant and sophisticated, and it blends form and function nicely.
 Under the rear half of its sweeping roofline is a back seat with room for two adults, not the parcel shelf that passes for a seat in some high-end coupes.

 The CLK is a fairly compact car, based on a lengthened version of the same chassis used for the small Mercedes C-Class sedans.
 Yet the designers have successfully infused it with the presence and bearing of a much larger coupe like the big Mercedes CL.

-The optional Sport Appearance Package for the CLK350 includes special 10-spoke aluminum wheels, a sports suspension that lowers the CLK slightly, and cross-drilled brake rotors that are visible through the wheels.
-The brake calipers are painted with Mercedes script.
+The optional Sport Appearance Package for the CLK350 includes special six-twin-spoke aluminum wheels, a sports suspension that lowers the CLK slightly, and cross-drilled brake rotors that are visible through the wheels.

 The Mercedes-Benz CLK is a fairly compact car, but there is enough space and seat adjustment inside to accommodate very tall people in front.
 Generally, the cabin has the look and feel of success.

 Materials are very good throughout.
 Soft polyurethane sprayed onto the dashboard provides an attractive appearance and a luxurious feel.
 Black-stained ash wood trim and black carpet is standard, though traditional burl walnut is available at no charge.
 Nice touches of wood and gathered leather on the door panels make for a very attractive cabin.

 When front passengers close the doors, an electric arm on each side of the CLK extends to present the seatbelts, making it easier to reach the belts.
 The belt presenters retract once the belts are buckled.
 It works well, though we've seen passengers startled by them, fearing the return of the motorized mouse.